san616mofo/san616mofo/README.md

 - 🤓 Gadget and audiophile geek
 - ⚡️ A huge fan of «Death Note 🍎» and attraction on «SpaceX 🚀»
 - 🌙 A night 🦉
-- 👯 Looking to collaborate on any Front-end project which seems interesting or useful
+- 👯 Looking to collaborate on any project which seems interesting or useful

 <br/>